pmurphy316/Unit-18-Homework/class_2_Week_18_SIEMs_Homework_readme.md

 4. Answer the following questions:

     - Based on the report created, what is the approximate date and time of the attack?

+    The attack occurred approximately on 2020-02-23 at 14:30:00.

     - How long did it take your systems to recover?

+It approximately nine hours for the system to recover.

 Submit a screen shot of your report and the answer to the questions above.